VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 "[extremely hardcore](https://www.theregister.com/2022/11/16/musk_twitter_ultimatum/)"
 to Mark Zuckerberg's "[year of efficiency](https://www.reuters.com/technology/meta-lays-off-tech-teams-battering-employee-morale-2023-04-19/)."

+It turns out this isn't a debate at all: _You cannot measure individual productivity._ As we will see shortly, research has settled the question, but that hasn't stopped people from asking because they don't like the answer.

 McKinsey recently released a report called
 *[Yes, you can measure software developer productivity](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/yes-you-can-measure-software-developer-productivity)*.
 As the title suggests, the authors affirmatively declare that you *can* measure individual productivity and offer a framework for doing so.

-The truth is you can't measure individual productivity, but it gets worse.
-McKinsey is really motivated right now to offer tech managers this fiction, and it's all just a ruse to fool the tech industry and everyone who cares about it.
+McKinsey is wrong, but it's worse than that.
+McKinsey is motivated now more than ever to offer tech managers this fiction, and it's all just a ruse to get paid for telling CEOs what they want to hear.

 ## Who is McKinsey anyway?

 McKinsey is a management consultant company.
 In theory, they help managers become better managers.
 McKinsey is like [The Bobs in Office Space](https://www.youtube.com/watch?v=j_1lIFRdnhA) with the elite pedigree of ["the kids" in Succession](https://succession.fandom.com/wiki/Roy_family).

 Management consulting isn't a bad idea.
 In fact, it's a great idea!
 We have all known managers who...aren't great.
 They can use help.
+Luminaries like Eliyahu Goldratt, Peter Drucker, Adam Grant, and many others have made significant contributions to organizational psychology.
 The problem is McKinsey
 [gets a lot wrong](https://x.com/TrungTPhan/status/1688583089323438080?s=20) and, even worse, has [sold its "expertise" to the worst clients and themselves have done legally dubious things](https://fortune.com/2023/06/21/mckinsey-hiring-ethics-salary/).